solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 To read his dream recorded as it stands
 In Erech's Gi;" who reads it to the seer,
 Who answers thus:

-" In this there doth appear
+"In this there doth appear
 A god, whose ardent love will lead to deeds
 Of hate against thee, Sar; thy present needs
 Are great, O king! as fire this love will burn